 Your child may not like wearing a patch or eyeglasses.
 A patch forces the child to see through the weaker eye at first.
 However, it is very important to use the patch or eyeglasses as directed.

 Eye muscle repair surgery does not fix the poor vision of a lazy eye.
-A child may have to wear glasses after surgery.
-In general, the younger a child is when the surgery is done, the better the result.
+Muscle surgery will fail if amblyopia has not been treated.
+A child may still have to wear glasses after surgery.
+Surgery is more often successful if done when the child is younger.

 When to Contact a Health Professional